 If you already have in mind a database that will be best for your search effort and don't see it on this page, check All Databases.

 PubMedGo-to resource for many health science professionals.
-Paid for by text dollars rather than tuition, it’s one that will be accessible after completion of the PA program.
+Paid for by tax dollars rather than tuition, it’s one that will be accessible after completion of the PA program.
 A large and very comprehensive database that is an excellent place to conduct health science literature research.
 It searches the MEDLINE database and other journals in health science-related fields.
 Use this link rather than the link through a Google search to easily see many articles AU subscribes to.
 Learn the steps in Can't Find Full-text? to help find anything else among AU’s subscriptions that PubMed doesn’t provide free access to.

 Biomedical Reference CollectionCompare to PubMed.
 Contains over 4,000 full-text journals covering a variety of disciplines ranging from biomedicine and health sciences to the health care system and pre-clinical sciences.

 DARE* The Databases of Abstracts of Reviews of Effects is a collection of review articles from the international Center for Reviews and Dissemination (CRD).
 They focus on the evaluation of the effects of health care interventions and the delivery and organization of health services.
-Use EBM Reviews* to search other providers of reviews simultaneously.

 ScienceDirect* Scholarly articles from scientific, technical, and medical journals.
 A product of the major academic publisher Elsevier.